Week 1: Vectors, vector spaces, span, linear independence,

 bases (corrected, Aug 19 2008; thanks to Radhakrishna Bettadapura for the correction) [Further correction, Jul 16 2014: On page 25, last sentence of third paragraph, "course" should be "of course", and on page 35, "which both spans S" should be "which both spans V".
 Thanks to Luqing Ye for the correction.]
 [Further correction, Aug 8 2014: On Page 17, first bullet point, "every vector in V is also a vector in W" should be "every vector in W is also a vector in V", and a right parenthesis is missing in the first paragraph.
 Thanks to Cristhian Gonzales for the correction.]
 [Further correction, Sep 10 2015: in the third bullet point on page 3, all occurrences of 1/m should be m.]

 Week 10: Adjoints, normal and self-adjoint operators, final review Note that the material on adjoints, normal operators, and self-adjoint operators will not be covered in the final, but this material is still worth reading, especially if you are taking Math 115B or any other course which requires 115A as a prerequisite.
 [Further correction, Oct 26 2010: On page 2, example 3, "thu" should be "thus", and on page 19, "ahve" should be "have".
-Thanks to Michael Smith and Yu Cao for the corrections.]
+On page 3, in the statement of the Riesz representation theorem, "w \in W" should be "w \in V"; also, a right bracket is missing in the middle of the proof.
+Thanks to Michael Smith, Yu Cao, and Shijia Yu for the corrections.]

 Sample exams and solutions